Toooomey/primal-gym/README.md

 ## Functionality

- I used Mozilla web developer tools and Chrome developer tools throughout the project for testing and solving problems with responsiveness and style issues.
+The functionality of the site has been tested with chrome developer tools to check for responsiveness and styling issues.

 ## Compatibility

- Site was tested across multiple virtual mobile devices and browsers.
-I checked all supported devices in both Mozilla web developer tolls and Chrome developer tools.
+The website has been tested across multiple platforms, devices and browsers checked with Chrome and Mozilla developer tools.

- I tested on hardware devices such as: Lenovo ideapad with Ubuntu and Windows OS's, Lenovo smartphone with Android 7, Google pixel 3 with Android 11.

 ## Performance

-I run [Lighthouse](https://developers.google.com/web/tools/lighthouse/) tool to check performance of the website.
-I had to do couple of changes to improve performance.
-Screenshots are presented below:
+Performance for the website was checked using the Lighthouse extension in Chrome developer tools.

 ## Code validation